Books

 He has grouped the images loosely, but thematically: drivers talking on the phone, appeasing children, eating; animals (from living passengers to faux zebra seat covers); people arguing, preening in rear-view mirrors, and (of course) picking their noses.
 Drivers and passengers hold hands, kiss, smoke, gesticulate, read (!).

-But within this remarkable variety, it's actually the repetition of gesture that stands out: the number of people who scratch with intense concentration at their arms, for instance, or yawn with abandon while waiting for the light to change are part of his rough typology of behind-the-wheel behavior.
+the number of people who scratch with intense concentration at their arms, for instance, or yawn with abandon while waiting for the light to change are part of his rough typology of behind-the-wheel behavior.
 And we, sheepishly, recognize ourselves in these pictures of anonymous strangers.